Lawyer Portal Careers Contact Us

 • Fake government programs, tax rebates or demands for payment of supposed back-taxes, to elicit your banking information.

-• Fake safety and COVID-19 alerts, with attachments that log your keystrokes to learn your passwords.
+• Fake safety alerts, with attachments that log your keystrokes to learn your passwords.

 • Fake charitable requests asking for donations.